 Hintze Hall is the gateway to our collections and galleries.

-It will close on 5 January for a spectacular redevelopment, exploring humanity's relationship with the natural world.
+It is currently closed for a spectacular redevelopment, exploring humanity's relationship with the natural world.

 Diving through the heart of the hall, a blue whale skeleton will become the central display, taking on the role held by our much-loved Diplodocus cast for the last 35 years.